-Class: Citizen Interaction Design - Mastery Course Date: Jan - Jun 2017 Category: UX Research and Design
+Class: Mastery Course in Civic Technology Design Date: Jan - Jun 2017 Category: UX Research and Design

 The city of Ferndale had an invisible problem - there is generally not a way for residents to report close calls or near accidents when they try to share the road with other cars as a bicyclist or with other bicyclists as a driver.
 41% of people reported having a close call in the last week.
 Cyclists reported feeling a lot of danger and anxiety.
 The City of Ferndale is also making so many improvements to its bicycling infrastructure, including larger bike lanes and bike parking lots, but they have no way of getting feedback from its citizens.